 University College Cork is committed to research-led practice and wishes to leverage the strengths across all of its disciplines to inform the strategy for the use of Teaching and Learning spaces across the campus.
 As part of this objective, the Office of the Vice-President for Teaching & Learning wishes to convene a multi-disciplinary research team, of students and staff, researchers and supervisors, with expertise across fields such as architecture, teaching & learning, education, technology, psychology and sociology to inform the transition to the Student Hub.
 This building will bring together the various administrative and educational strands of University Life in a new student-focused building.
 Further information on the new Student Hub, together with drawings and detailed timelines can be found at http://studenthub.ucc.ie/.

-The Student Hub at UCC is scheduled to open in 2018 and this programme aims to engage students and staff in the study of space design and the use of space to underpin the implementation of the Hub as an innovative space within which student learning and development will be facilitated and supported.
+The Student Hub at UCC is scheduled to open in 2018 and this research programme aims to engage students and staff in the study of space design and the use of space to underpin the implementation of the Hub as an innovative space within which student learning and development will be facilitated and supported.
 The programme has been created to build capacity and to support the transition to the student hub through interdisciplinary research and to strengthen capacity for relevant research.
 The specific objectives of the programme are to:

 - Engage students and staff in learning space design for the Student Hub;